xiphonics/picotracker_client/README.md

 ## Getting Started

-Connect picotracker to usb port.
-On linux this will probably be `/dev/ttyACM0` You will need to switch between any 2 screens on the picotracker to "initialise" the display on the app.
+Connect picotracker to a usb port.

+Run the Flutter web app using:
+`flutter run -d web lib/main.dart`

+In VSCode, with Flutter extension installed just press `F5` to run udner a debugger.

+The production application is deployed to: https://ui.xiphonics.com/ via GitHub Actions.

 ## Supported Platforms